 note

-This article was last updated on April 27, 2023, 1 year ago.
+This article was last updated on April 27, 2023, 2 years ago.
 The content may be out of date.

 Previously I have written a post about ttyd that describes how to authenticate requests for ttyd sessions.
 The problem is that vanilla ttyd only supports running a predefined command, and it’s nearly impossible to customize what command to run based on the authenticated user.
 To solve this problem we need to port ttyd to another language.
 But first we need to understand how ttyd works.